 - 1. At the Monetary Policy Meeting held today, the Policy Board of the Bank of Japan decided, by an 8-1 majority vote, to set the following guideline for money market operations for the intermeeting period:^[Note 1] - The Bank of Japan will conduct money market operations so that the monetary base will increase at an annual pace of about 80 trillion yen. - 2.
 With regard to the asset purchases, the Bank decided, by an 8-1 majority vote, to continue with the following guidelines:^[Note 1] - a) The Bank will purchase Japanese government bonds (JGBs) so that their amount outstanding will increase at an annual pace of about 80 trillion yen.
 With a view to encouraging a decline in interest rates across the entire yield curve, the Bank will conduct purchases in a flexible manner in accordance with financial market conditions.
 The average remaining maturity of the Bank's JGB purchases will be about 7-10 years. - b) The Bank will purchase exchange-traded funds (ETFs) and Japan real estate investment trusts (J-REITs) so that their amounts outstanding will increase at annual paces of about 3 trillion yen and about 90 billion yen respectively. - c) As for CP and corporate bonds, the Bank will maintain their amounts outstanding at about 2.2 trillion yen and about 3.2 trillion yen respectively. - 3.
-Japan's economy has continued its moderate recovery trend.
+Japan's economy has continued to recover moderately.
 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
 In this situation, exports have been picking up.
 Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
-Public investment has more or less leveled off at a high level.
-Private consumption as a whole has remained resilient against the background of steady improvement in the employment and income situation, although recovery in some areas has been sluggish.
-Housing investment, which continued to decline following the front-loaded increase prior to the consumption tax hike, has recently started to bottom out.
-Against the backdrop of these developments in demand both at home and abroad, industrial production has been picking up, due in part to the progress in inventory adjustments.
-Business sentiment has generally stayed at a favorable level.
+Public investment has entered a moderate declining trend, although at a high level.
+Private consumption has been resilient against the background of steady improvement in the employment and income situation.
+Housing investment has bottomed out and shown some signs of picking up.
+Reflecting these developments in demand both at home and abroad, industrial production has been picking up.
 Meanwhile, financial conditions are accommodative.
 On the price front, the year-on-year rate of increase in the consumer price index (CPI, all items less fresh food), excluding the direct effects of the consumption tax hike, is about 0 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.

-- 4. With regard to the outlook, Japan's economy is expected to continue its moderate recovery trend.
+- 4. With regard to the outlook, Japan's economy is expected to continue recovering moderately.
 The year-on-year rate of increase in the CPI is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices. - 5.
-Risks to the outlook include developments in the emerging and commodity-exporting economies, the prospects regarding the debt problem and the risk of low inflation rates being protracted in Europe, and the pace of recovery in the U.S. economy. - 6.
+Risks to the outlook include developments in the emerging and commodity-exporting economies, the prospects regarding the debt problem and the momentum of economic activity and prices in Europe, and the pace of recovery in the U.S. economy. - 6.
 Quantitative and qualitative monetary easing (QQE) has been exerting its intended effects, and the Bank will continue with QQE, aiming to achieve the price stability target of 2 percent, as long as it is necessary for maintaining that target in a stable manner.
 It will examine both upside and downside risks to economic activity and prices, and make adjustments as appropriate.
 [Note 2]